 The historical inscription was made at the 42nd session of the World Heritage Committee of UNESCO in Bahrain.

-In Manama, Bahrain, at 13:02 on June 30, 2018, the Victorian Gothic and Art Deco Ensemble, Mumbai, was inscribed as a World Heritage Site, making it one of the most significant events in Mumbai’s historical timeline.
+In Manama, Bahrain, at 13:02 on June 30, 2018, the Victorian Gothic and Art Deco Ensembles, Mumbai, was inscribed as a World Heritage Site, making it one of the most significant events in Mumbai’s historical timeline.
 This inscription will serve to protect, enhance and showcase a spectacular ensemble of 94 historic buildings across 66.34 ha with four significant architectural styles.

 Two centuries, 19th and 20th, straddle the Oval Maidan on either side, making the ‘Mumbai collective’ unparalleled.
 The dramatic confrontation of the two styles across the Oval reflects two waves of urban expansion, within which the majority of buildings being built were Victorian Neo Gothic and Art Deco.
 These styles comprise Victorian Gothic, Indo Saracenic, Neo Classical and Art Deco.